abjer/sds/src/content/page/readings.md

 - Andrea Ceron, Luigi Curini, Stefano M. Iacus. "[Using Sentiment Analysis to Monitor Electoral Campaigns: Method Matters—Evidence From the United States and Italy](http://journals.sagepub.com/doi/abs/10.1177/0894439314521983)

 ## Session 16: Cluster analysis
+We introduce basics concepts in unsupervised learning and cluster analysis.
+Cluster analysis and unsupervised methods in general are useful both for exploration of your data, feature engineering and as a heuristic meausurement tool when labeled data is expensive.
 #### Required readings

-- PML, chapter 11
+- PML: chapter 11

 ## Session 17: Text data 2
+We introduce simple techniques for sentiment analysis of text that can be used *off-the-shelf*, and apply our knowledge of cluster analysis on a text categorization problem.
 #### Required readings
-- PML, following part in chapter 8:
+- PML: following part in chapter 8:
   - Topic modeling with Latent Dirichlet Allocation
 - Chapter 18.
 Dan Jurafsky and James H. Martin: [Speech and Language Processing (3rd ed. draft)] (https://web.stanford.edu/~jurafsky/slp3/)